Savood/backend/README.md

 # Savood Backend in GO

+A detailed description can be found in the presentation repository, wich links to important code.

 ## Code Generation

 Ensure basepath to be "v2" and scheme to be "http" not "https" because SSL is terminated in k8s cluster